BoraKaygin/CENG469-HW1/README.md

 In order to render the meshes in line and wire modes, I had to write a new function to compute normals that didn't require the faces to be triangles.
 I also wrote a new InitVBO function to copy line index data to the gpu rather than face index data, as well as a new drawModel function to draw lines instead of triangles.

 In order to have smooth transition between different subdivision levels and rendering modes at runtime, I decided to calculate all subdivision levels first and store them.
 This way the initial startup may be slow on slow computers, but after that there's no delay between pressing a button and seeing a visual.

+I tested my code on my own computer and had a stable 165FPS on all subdivision levels